 I need one day away from this and I think I’ll be fine.
-I’ve had to turn down work to do this, you know.
+I have lost over two weeks to A Christmas Carol now.
+I’ve had to turn down work to do this.

 Today we’ve got another fucking American television movie.
-Feels like every few years the Hallmark channel said “we haven’t ground A Christmas Carol into the dirt for a while, who’ve we got on the books?”.
+Feels like every few years the Hallmark channel said “we haven’t flogged the A Christmas Carol horse for a while, who’ve we got on the books?”.
 In this particular effort to piss away $2 million on costume rental, Patrick Stewart stars as Ebenezer Scrooge and Richard E. Grant as Bob Cratchit.
 Cool.

 We start with a funeral procession.
 Marley’s.
 This Ebenezer Scrooge has the tallest and most powerful top hat yet.

 I like the funeral.
 No need for a narrator to repeatedly insist that Marley is dead like we’re all idiots.
 Someone at the funeral takes issue with the phrase “dead as a door nail” and instead suggests “dead as a door knocker”.
 OOoooOOOooooOOo.

 Scrooge promises Marley that the firm they built together will prosper.
 Aha!
 Here’s a new angle.
 Could it be that it’s his heterosexual comradeship with Jacob Marley that spurs his retreat into work and miserdom?